mpd889/tp-opportunityfest/pages/About TPOF 2022.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/9e4Mtzd8a9A" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 </div>

-Welcome to the inaugural TP Opportunity **FEST**!
-This is a one-stop portal to **Engage, Equip and Empower** you to create your own tomorrow!
-With an array of ECG resources and webinars specially curated for you to support your education and career planning, your future is definitely within your reach.
+As we emerge from the pandemic, and ease into the new normal, this is the best time to take stock and take charge of your education and career plans.
+TPOF aims to **Engage, Equip and Empower** you to achieve a **future** of many possibilities that is **within your reach**.
+Listen in the the series of exciting webinars to **equip** you with the knowledge and skills to create your own tomorrow.

-Check out the series of talks/workshops lined up for you during this Flex Week which include:
+Check out the series of recorded webinars on:

-- Further education talks
-- Industry related (diploma specific) webinars
+- Autonomous Universities
+- NAFA & LASALLE
+- Overseas Universities
+- Work-Study Programmes
-- Career preparation workshops
+- Education & Career Guidance

 Useful resources on education and careers are also available, and you can find more information on: